-The OpenXprocess blog is primarily about software projects and how to improve them.
-As well as musings on agile processes, software engineering in general, and methods like Scrum and Kanban, there's advice here too for users of process planning, execution and improvement tools - and the metrics they can provide.
+The Improving Projects blog from Huge IO (UK & Ireland) is primarily about products, organisations and projects... and how to improve them.
+As well as musings on agile processes, software engineering in general, and methods like Kanban and Scrum, there's advice here too for users of process planning, execution and improvement tools - and the metrics they can provide. https://uk.huge.io

-There are 6 core practices of Kanban... and I'm happy with that!
+There are 6 general practices of Kanban... and I'm happy with that!

-There are 6 core practices of Kanban, and in spite of my preference for 3 (see "There are 3 ...
+There are 6 general practices of Kanban, and in spite of my preference for groups of 3 (see "There are 3 ...
 Principles of Kanban"), I'm really happy with that.
 (I guess 7 would have a nice golden ring to it... but now I am being silly.)

 The core practices are: